RadekSimkanic/Linux-SDM-Downloader/README.md

 ## News
 28-10-2015:
 - Enable downloading also ISO files (and maybe others files) via .SDX
+- List of tested OS and status whether works ok or not.

 ## Tested
 - Linux Mint 17.1 Rebecca: OK